lucianofonzi/agentratio/index.md

   </div>
 </div>

-> A practical destination for executives, solution owners, and makers to learn how Microsoft 365 Copilot and Copilot Studio deliver measurable business value through real-world models and agents.
+> As a  practical destination for executives, solution owners, and makers to learn how Microsoft 365 Copilot and Copilot Studio deliver measurable business value through real-world models and agents.

 ---